 - No solicitation is permitted under doors in any residence hall or buildings on campus.

-- The staff in the Office of Student Engagement will post flyers on a weekly basis for external groups if they desire during the academic year.
+- The staff in the Office of Student Engagement will post flyers on a weekly basis for external groups on one designated bulletin board at their discretion during the academic year.

 - Only Residence Life personnel are allowed to post flyers in the common areas of the residence halls.
 Copies may be placed in the hall office mailboxes located in the Office of Residence Life for staff to distribute.
 Check with the staff in the OSE after Aug 15 for the exact number of copies for the residence halls. *Remember to bring the original flyer to the OSE to be stamped and approved BEFORE you make copies.